 Once the lamb is cooked you will set it aside and prepare the orzo (in the same skillet!!-yay).

 First I will start by saying that Orzo is not generally gluten-free.
 However, for all my gluten-free peeps out there, Delallo, has a great gluten-free orzo option!

 For this recipe, it is very simple to prepare the orzo.
 First, add ghee (or butter) to the skillet and add lemon slices and garlic.
 This will help give the pasta the lemony-garlic flavor we love.

 Then, add 1 cup of orzo and lightly saute for 2-3 minutes.
 This gives the orzo time to absorb the lemon garlic butter sauce before adding the broth.

-To mention: I’ve found for this recipe the orzo cooks similar to rice with a 1:2 ratio of pasta to broth/water.
+PRO TIPS: I’ve found for this recipe the orzo cooks similar to rice with a 1:2 ratio of pasta to broth/water.
 I tend to add water as I go because the orzo is highly absorbent, so feel free to add up to ½ cup more broth (or water) as needed.